mesosphere/marathon/docs/docs/persistent-volumes.md

 ### Inspecting and deleting suspended stateful tasks

-In order to destroy and cleanup persistent volumes and free the reserved resources associated with a task, you need to perform 2 steps:
+In order to destroy and clean up persistent volumes and free the reserved resources associated with a task, perform 2 steps:

-1. Locate the agent containing the persistent volume and remove the data inside it
+1. Locate the agent containing the persistent volume and remove the data inside it.
-1. send an http delete request to Marathon including the `wipe=true` flag
+1. Send an HTTP DELETE request to Marathon that includes the `wipe=true` flag.

-To locate the agent, inspect the Marathon UI and checkout the detached volumes on the _Volumes_ tab, or query the `/v2/apps` endpoint which provides information about the `host` and Mesos `slaveId`
+To locate the agent, inspect the Marathon UI and check out the detached volumes on the _Volumes_ tab.
+Or, query the `/v2/apps` endpoint, which provides information about the `host` and Mesos `slaveId`

 ```
 $ http GET http://dcos/service/marathon-jar/v2/apps/postgres/tasks